grisu48/gridengine/README.md

 * Build the dependency tool and create dependencies with `aimk`
 * Compile with `aimk`

-The suggested (working) build options are: `aimk -no-herd -no-java`
+The suggested (working) build options are: `aimk -no-herd -nosecure -no-java`

 ## Open Build Service